igi64/airyzip/README.md

 A practical application to demonstrate IBP technology.

-airyzip will be fully open sourced by September, 2013.
+AiryZip will be fully open sourced by September, 2013.